 This checklist is intended for short, medium or long hikes, which can be completed in one day.
 Please note this list does not cover longer multi-day backpacking trips.
 Having completed hundreds of day hikes from short to long and from easy to hard, this is our tried and tested checklist of the items we personally bring on every day hike.

-- Another great option for locating new trails is The Outbound.
-Here you can find camping, glamping and outdoor adventures, such as nearby hot springs.
+- The Outbound – Here you can find camping, glamping and outdoor adventures, such as nearby hot springs.

-- Local hiking Facebook groups can also be a great resource to find both trails and hiking buddies.
+- Local hiking websites such as Washington Trails Association can be a great resource to find both trails and hiking buddies.

-- Once you find the perfect hike, be sure to do your research.
-Study the trail beforehand and understand your route.
-It is vitally important to understand the distance and elevation you will encounter on your hike.
+Once you find the perfect day hike, be sure to do your research and study the trail beforehand.
+It is important to understand the distance and elevation you will encounter on your day hike.

 In the section above, we discussed tools you can use when planning which trails to take on.
 Let’s start our list with when navigation comes into play on your day hike.